-- any period of incapacity or treatment connected with inpatient care (i.e., an overnight stay) in a hospital, hospice, or residential medical care facility; - any period of incapacity requiring absence of more than three calendar days from work, school, or other regular daily activities that also involves either:

-(i) two in-person visits with a health care provider within seven days of the onset of leave and within a thirty day period thereafter, or (ii) one in-person visit with a health care provider within seven days of the onset of leave and with a regimen of continuing treatment by or under the supervision of, a health care provider; or - continuing treatment of at least two visits per year by or under the supervision of, a health care provider for a chronic or long-term health condition that is incurable or so serious that, if not treated, would likely result in a period of incapacity of more than three calendar days, or - prenatal care.
+- any period of incapacity or treatment connected with inpatient care (i.e., an overnight stay) in a hospital, hospice, or residential medical care facility; - any period of incapacity requiring absence of more than three calendar days from work, school, or other regular daily activities that also involves either: (i) two in-person visits with a health care provider within seven days of the onset of leave and within a thirty day period thereafter, or (ii) one in-person visit with a health care provider within seven days of the onset of leave and within a thirty day period thereafter, or (ii) one in-person visit with a health care provider within seven days of the onset of leave and within a thirty day period thereafter, or (ii) one in-person visit with a health care provider within seven days of the onset of leave and with a regimen of continuing treatment by or under the supervision of, a health care provider; or - continuing treatment of at least two visits per year by or under the supervision of, a health care provider for a chronic or long-term health condition that is incurable or so serious that, if not treated, would likely result in a period of incapacity of more than three calendar days, or - prenatal care. - G. Spouse

-G. Spouse